codac-team/codac/doc/doc/manual/01-introduction/index.rst

 ..
 Figure:: ../../img/logo_pyibex.jpg
   :align: left

-A python API has been developped for IBEX: the `pyIbex library <http://benensta.github.io/pyIbex/>`_.
+A python API has been developed for IBEX: the `pyIbex library <http://benensta.github.io/pyIbex/>`_.
 It makes available in Python many C++ functionalities of IBEX that are used in robotic applications such as contractors and separators.
 It aims at combining the flexibility of Python with the speed of C++ algorithms.

 Tubex is available in both C++ and Python.
 It stands on pyIbex for the use of IBEX objects such as intervals and static contractors.